AltropInc/alt/doc/script/Operators.md

 ```
 Note that ∑ is an operator name and `∑S` are two lexical elements: `∑` (the operator) and `S` (the operand).

-In Altro, you can combine any number operator characters to form an operator (except for a few restrictions we have described before).
+In Altro, you can combine any number of operator characters to form an operator name (with a few restrictions we have described before).
 This requires you to use a white space to separate two operator names.
 For example, in expression,
 ```altro
 x+++--y
 ```